TomArcher/technical-blog/content/posts/ptow-sympy-vs-numpy/index.md

 ### What About math.isclose?

 Like many languages that implement the IEEE-754 standard, Python has a built-in way to cope with floating-point quirks: the `math.isclose` function.
-Instead of checking strict equality, it checks whether two numbers are "close enough" within a specified tolerance:
+Instead of checking strict equality, it checks whether two numbers are within a specified tolerance:

 ```python
 import math